James-2879/OuraAppleHealth/README.md

 - [Average Heart Rate Variability](https://www.icloud.com/shortcuts/1b1023a29d514d25bbfdcb7e40f63531) (__Single__ averaged nightly value; read [notes](#hrv))
 - [Continuous Heart Rate Variability](https://www.icloud.com/shortcuts/66849a9e5b584ce1ad48912266f8136f) (__All__ recorded nightly values; read [notes](#hrv))
+- [Historical Continuous Heart Rate Variability](https://www.icloud.com/shortcuts/7713d2103b704a95a825f0a73557d0c7) (Imports historical HRV values; read [notes](#hrv))
 - [Lowest Resting Heart Rate](https://www.icloud.com/shortcuts/53e063d2f99249cfb10aed02acb24ec8)
 - [Body Temperature](https://www.icloud.com/shortcuts/53e6629a3ae6442d8e3d31b472c2d6c2)
 - [Blood Oxygen Saturation](https://www.icloud.com/shortcuts/550e3e9a53df46c6a3c2c9f2baaefd0b)

 > [!IMPORTANT]
 > These shortcuts are **not** a way to get around the Oura Subscription, they need to be able to access the Oura API, which is only possible **with** a subscription.
-Note that for _Generation 2_ users this should not be a requirement, only for _Generation 3/4_ users.
+Note that for _Generation 2_ users this should not be a requirement, only for _Generation 3/4/5_ users.

 ### Set-up <a name="set-up"></a>